FrozenHearth/TrelloClone/README.md

 # TrelloClone

-A static Trello board clone.
+A Trello board clone built using plain HTML and CSS.

 Tried to keep UI as close to the original as possible.